 Wood vs. Plastic Cutting Boards - Which is better - wood or plastic?

 There is much debate on this topic, and I make no claim one way or the other on this subject.
+Often it will come down to perso preference.
 It is said that bacteria have a tougher time surviving on wood boards.
 Most people are surprised to hear that a wood cutting board may be more resistant to bacterial buildup than plastic ones.
-Research has shown that bacteria, such as the salmonella often found on raw chicken, will thrive and multiply if not removed from plastic boards (because germs that cause food poisoning can hide out in the knife-scarred nooks and crannies that develop on the surface of a plastic cutting board).
+Research has shown that bacteria, such as the salmonella often found on raw chicken, will thrive and multiply if not removed from plastic boards, because germs that cause food poisoning can hide out in the knife-scarred nooks and crannies that develop on the surface of a plastic cutting board.
+These knife-scarred nooks can be sanded away when resurfacing a wood cutting board.
 Hand scrubbing with hot water and soap can clear microbes from the surface of new or used wooden cutting boards and new plastic ones, but knife-scared plastic boards are resistant to decontamination by hand washing.

 Some useful tips;